ayazhankadessova/UniversityBookshop/README.md

 # COMP2016-University BookShop Manager

+## About
-This is a University BookShop manager that supports the following options:
+This is a University BookShop manager that supports that connects and alters Oracle database:

+## Setup

+Before running the program, make sure to execute the BookShop.sql file on your Oracle database to create the necessary tables, triggers, and initial values for the Book and Student tables.

+- Terminal:
+`@ ./BookShop.sql`

+## Usage

+To run the program, simply compile and run the Main class.
+You will be prompted to select an option from the menu to perform the desired operation.
+Follow the on-screen instructions to complete each operation.

+## Options

 1. 🔍 Search Order by OrderID: This option allows the manager to search for a specific order by its unique order ID.